Remydeme/neural-network-perceptron/README.md

 ## NOTE

 Note that the implementation is not optimised.
-The complexity for 3 layers with L1, L2 and L3 containing x, y, z neurons respeThisctively the complexity will be C = (x * y + y * z + z).
+The complexity for 3 layers with L1, L2 and L3 containing x, y, z neurons respectively the complexity will be C = (x * y + y * z + z).
 The future version will use Matrix or multithreading.